 The provider had a comprehensive complaints policy that included information about how to make a complaint and what people could expect to happen if they raised a concern.
-The complaints procedure was on display within the foyer of the home and this was also available in an easy read format to support the communication needs of people.
-The policy included information about other organisations that could be approached if someone wished to raise a concern outside of the home such as the local government ombudsman.
-There had not been any formal complaints about the home since our last inspection.
+The complaints procedure was on display on the notice board of the home and this was also available in an easy read format to support the communication needs of people.
+This procedure told people how to make a complaint and the timescales in which they could expect a response.
+There was also information and contact details for other organisations such as the commission, local authorities and local government ombudsman that people could complain to if they are unhappy with the outcome.
+Complaints were recorded in a complaints log.
+We saw a record of a written complaint from a relative in the complaint's log, which was actioned by the registered manager within timescale in their policy to the person's satisfaction.